What crisis? Russians keep calm for now as rouble slide gathers pace

 "People are also around twice as indebted compared to their income as they were even in 2008, meaning they have less cash to convert."

-And, if the West sees Putin as a main cause of tensions with Russia over Ukraine, at home his approval ratings have soared to over 80 percent.
+And, if the West sees Putin as a main cause of tensions with Russis over Ukraine, at home his approval ratings have soared to over 80 percent.

 "I'm quite relaxed about the rouble weakening, I don't have much to lose.
 This is not 1998," said Tatyana Liberman, 52, a manager at a shopping center in the Urals city of Yekaterinburg.